ryanrestine/HackTheBox_WriteUps/windows_machines/sauna_notes.md

 ![hugo_smith.png](../assets/sauna_assets/hugo_smith.png)

-Armed with this name, lets create a list of common naming conventions in order to try and A) find Hugo's true username and B) use this naming convention to enumerate more users.
+Armed with this name, lets create a list of common naming conventions in order to try to A) find Hugo's true username and B) use this naming convention to enumerate more users.

 I'll add the following possible usernames to a file called hugo.txt: